Geisinger Health System: History

 Geisinger was named after iron magnate George Geisinger by his widow, Abigail Geisinger.
 The George F. Geisinger Memorial Hospital was founded in Danville in 1915 and later became Geisinger Medical Center.

 Geisinger Health Plan, a subsidiary health management organization (HMO), was started in 1985.

 From 2001 through mid 2015, Glenn Steele served as Geisinger's president and chief executive officer (CEO).
 Steele left Geisinger in 2015, with David Feinberg joining as president and CEO.
 In December 2018, Jaewon Ryu became president and CEO.
 Ryu formerly served as the health system's executive vice president and chief medical officer since 2016.

 On April 26, 2023, Kaiser Permanente announced it would acquire Geisinger.
 As part of the deal, Geisinger would operate as an independent subsidiary, folded into a new non-profit group called Risant Health; the transaction was completed on March 31, 2024.
 Terry Gilliland became president and CEO of Geisinger, while Jaewon Ryu became CEO of Risant Health.

 About

-Geisinger Health System serves over half a million patients across multiple states in the Northeastern United States.
+Geisinger serves over half a million patients across multiple states in the Northeastern United States.
 Geisinger's primary geographical area of coverage is central and northeastern Pennsylvania.

 The organization offers internal health insurance plans to the public within its coverage area.
 Geisinger also conducts medical research and operates both Geisinger Commonwealth School of Medicine and the Geisinger-Lewistown School of Nursing.
 The organization also has a charitable arm, the Geisinger Foundation.